salesforce/near-membrane/README.md

 What we do in this case is to keep the identity of those unforgeable around, but changing the descriptors installing on them, and any other method that expects these identities to be passed to them.
 This make them effectively harmless because they don't give any power.

-Additionally, there are others unforgeables like `location` that are host bounded, in that case, we don't have to do much since the detaching mechanism will automatically invalidate them.
+Additionally, there are other unforgeables like `location` that are host bounded, in that case, we don't have to do much since the detaching mechanism will automatically invalidate them.

 These can only be virtualized via transpilation if they need to be available inside the sandbox.
 Such transpilation process is not provided as part of this library.